Fine Motor Skills & Handwriting Readiness for Preschoolers

 Stage 4: Tripod Grip (Age 5-6)

-The pencil is held between the thumb and index finger, resting on the middle finger.
-This is the most efficient grip for handwriting and allows fine control with finger movements.
+Pencil held between the thumb and index finger, resting on the middle finger.
+This is the most efficient grip for handwriting and allows fine control.

 How to Encourage the Right Grip